St. Louis

 This is your travel guide for St. Louis

-Visit the iconic Gateway Arch, a symbol of St. Louis and the westward expansion of the United States.
-Take a tram ride to the top for breathtaking views of the city and the Mississippi River.
-Learn about the history of the Arch at the Museum of Westward Expansion located beneath it.
+Start your journey in St. Louis by visiting the iconic Gateway Arch, a symbol of the city that stands at 630 feet tall.
+Take a tram ride to the top for stunning views of the city and the Mississippi River.
+Learn about the history of the arch at the Museum of Westward Expansion located underneath it.

-Explore the expansive Forest Park, one of the largest urban parks in the United States, larger than New York City’s Central Park.
-Visit popular attractions within the park like the Saint Louis Art Museum, the St. Louis Zoo, and the Missouri History Museum.
-Enjoy a leisurely walk or rent a paddleboat to cruise around the park’s Grand Basin.
+Head to Forest Park, one of the largest urban parks in the United States, home to attractions like the St. Louis Art Museum, the St. Louis Zoo, and the Missouri History Museum.
+Rent a paddleboat, stroll through the lush landscapes, or have a picnic by the Grand Basin.

 Background Info